-One of the main causes of meeting connection problems are how you connect to the Internet.
-When you have a slow, or unreliable connection, Meeting tools may not work properly.
+One of the main causes of meeting connection problems is how you connect to the Internet.
+When you have a slow, or unreliable connection, meeting tools may not work properly.
 Sometimes, you may not even realize that you have a problem until you join a meeting.

 Here are some common things to try if you struggle with remote meetings

 - Having your web camera on is best practice when you're working remotely, but if you have a poor internet connection—focus on maintaining your audio connectivity.
 From a desktop, turn your video off by clicking the camera icon.
 From a mobile app, select the option to switch to an audio-only meeting.